royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

    gene_positions = pd.read_csv(gene_positions_loc, sep = '\t', header = 0)

 When we associate the expression and genotype information, we need measurements in both modalities.
-Let us make sure that we have that
+Let us make sure that we have only matching data.

 .. code-block:: python